jboss-developer/jboss-eap-quickstarts/helloworld/README.md

 What is it?
 -----------

-This example demonstrates the use of *CDI 1.0* and *Servlet 3* in Red Hat JBoss Enterprise Application Platform.
+The `helloworld` quickstart demonstrates the use of *CDI 1.0* and *Servlet 3* in Red Hat JBoss Enterprise Application Platform.

 System requirements